-Kittens, like children, must be taught how to live in your home, and it's up to you to set rules with which you're comfortable.
-Some families are fine with pets on furniture, for example, while other families insist that pets sleep in their own little beds.
+Kittens, like children, must be taught how to live in your home, and it's up to you to set the rules with which you're comfortable.
+Some families are fine with pets on furniture, for example, while others insist that pets sleep in their own little beds.

-Once you've set the rules, you'll need to provide your kitten with the means to follow the rules.
+Once you've set the rules, you'll need to provide your kitten with the means to follow them.
 For example, if you want your kitten to sleep in its own bed, you'll have to purchase or make an appropriate sleeping place for it.

 Finally, you'll need to actively teach your kitten to follow the rules.
 As with any pet (or person), teaching involves a combination of rewards for good behavior and consequences for undesirable behavior.
 Patience is key when training a kitten.

 Kittens are like babies, feeling the world around them and learning what behavior is acceptable and what isn't through positive and negative reinforcement.
 Usually, when your kitten misbehaves, it's not trying to be "bad"; it's still in the process of learning how to behave.

 Most kittens are happy to use a litter box and scratching post, thus eliminating most of the problems they might otherwise cause.
 Sometimes, however, kittens seem unwilling or unable to do one or the other.
 Occasionally, they start using the litter box and scratching post properly and then suddenly stop doing so.

 At least 75 percent of kitten or cat discipline involves troubleshooting to discover the reason for the undesirable behavior and then correcting the situations that caused it.

 Healthy kittens and cats should keep their claws, and they do need to scratch.
 The trick is to keep them away from furniture and other objects.
 Avoid destructive scratching with a three-pronged plan: providing desirable scratching surfaces, setting the limits, and trimming kitty's claws or using plastic nail caps.